go-rod/go-rod.github.io/context-and-timeout.md

 ```

 Now, suppose we want to cancel the `MustNavigate` if it takes more than 2 seconds.
-In Rod we can do something like this to achieve it:
+In Rod we can do something like this:

 ```go
 page := rod.New().MustConnect().MustPage("")